 You can easily use a dynamic for recording the bottom part, but you will have to put some effort in the placing.

-The best way to place the bottom mic is on an angle of 90 degrees from the top mic.
+The best way to place the bottom mic is at an angle of 90 degrees from the top mic.

 This will eliminate most phase problems, and both mice can pick up the best signal possible.